zkat/chillax/README.md

   specifics on each value.

-*[function]* `invoke-view db design-doc-name view-name &key ... (see below) ...`
+*[function]* `query-view db design-doc-name view-name &key ... (see below) ...`

-  Invokes view named by VIEW-NAME in DESIGN-DOC-NAME.
+  Queries view named by VIEW-NAME in DESIGN-DOC-NAME.
 Keyword arguments correspond to CouchDB view query arguments.

   * key - Single key to search for.